The History of Value Management

 A representative value driver tree is shown in the animation below.
 Note how contemporary innovations in technology & visualization enable instantaneous updates to the outcome (revenue) whenever the drivers are changed.

-In the upcoming series of blogs, we’ll review more topics of interest such as tips on getting the most out of value driver trees, best practices, how-to recommendations, software evaluation considerations and more.
+In subsequent blogs, we’ll review more topics of interest such as tips on getting the most out of value driver trees, best practices, how-to recommendations, software evaluation considerations, exciting features of ValQ and more.